 - And anything else that I imagine about her without facts

 These are not our real wives.
-These are figments of our imagination that we give life to as we began to believe the narratives in our head without questioning them.
-She is our creation and she’s not real – at least not yet!
+These are figments of our imagination that we give life to as we begin to believe the narratives in our heads without questioning them.
+She is our creation, and she’s not real – at least not yet!

 The problem is, we end up encountering in life what we create first in our minds.

-Our wives has a very good chance of taking on the qualities we are assigning to them in our minds because we are already living as though they are this person!
-This means we’re showing up from work with the belief this is who she is, getting up from bed, sitting on the couch, listening to her on the phone, watching her move about in her day – all as though our thoughts are factual.
+Our wives have an excellent chance of taking on the qualities we assign to them in our minds because we are already living as though they are this person!
+When we’re showing up from work with the belief that this is who she is, getting up from bed, sitting on the couch, listening to her on the phone, watching her move about in her day – all as though our thoughts are factual.

-Because we believe so poorly, everything in our bodies being to become aligned to that “truth” and we become emotionally, spiritually and physically prepared to encounter this version of our wives that we’ve been steadily imagining.
+Because we believe so poorly, everything in our bodies becomes aligned to that “truth.”
+We become emotionally, spiritually, and physically prepared to encounter this version of our wives we’ve been steadily imagining.

 It’s just an imagination.

-Our wives are uncertain why we look like we’re ready for bear, or like we’re some combination of constipated, angry and upset, but like us – they each likely have an imaginary husband that is constantly critiquing her, mad at her, and can just never be satisfied.
+Our wives are uncertain why we look like we’re ready for bear or like we’re some combination of constipated, angry, and upset.
+Still, like us, they each likely have an imaginary husband who is constantly critiquing her, mad at her, and can never be satisfied.
 And you know what?
 They really resent it!

 Interestingly… are they right?

-Well… perhaps right that moment our wives would be correct – we sorta have been critiquing them.
-We have been mad and we’re everything but satisfied come to think of it!
+Well… perhaps right that moment, our wives would be correct – we have been critiquing them.
+We have been mad, and we’re everything but satisfied, come to think of it!

-But they’re only “right” and we’re only “right” because the whole mess is something we’ve all been creating in our combined imagination!
+But they’re only “right,” and we’re only “right” because the whole mess is something we’ve all been creating in our collective imagination!

 “Boy, what’s her problem?!”